benoitryder/simulotter/doc/physics.rst

 Scheduling actions
 ~~~~~~~~~~~~~~~~~~

-:class:`Physics.Task` allow to schedule actions at given simulation times (given by
+:class:`Physics.Task` allows to schedule actions at given simulation times (given by
 :attr:`Physics.time`).
 They are set using :meth:`Physics.schedule`.

 One of the main use is the scheduling of asserv steps and orders for